 In this verse, Jesus is answering the apostles question about restoring the kingdom to the Israelites.
 One thing that really stands out to me is that Jesus showed them love, even when they were totally wrong in their thinking.
 Instead of throwing up his hands in disgust, Jesus gave them an answer they could understand and turned the focus back on God.
 This really is an example of patience that we should take to heart.
 When you are faced by people that just don't get the whole "Christian thing", do you immediately try to fix them through your own power and words or do you shift the focus back to the Father?
 I must confess that sometimes I forget to stop, pray, and turn the focus back on God and free myself from the burden of changing people.
 That is God's job and I have to be humble enough to say that I can do nothing on my own.

-After He said this, he was taken up before their very eyes, and a cloud hid him from their sight.
+After saying this, he was taken up before their eyes; and a cloud hid him from their sight.

 For me, this is such a cool verse.
 We talked earlier about having a friend in Jesus, now we learn that our friend went up to heaven.
 We would all agree that it is great to have friends here on earth but that doesn't come close to having a friend in heaven at the very right hand of God (the creator of the universe).
 That's our Jesus!
 Maybe some of you that read this are not a part of the "in crowd" .
 Maybe you are called names, picked on, beat up, etc. Maybe you have tried drugs, alcohol, sex, or something else to kill the pain of not fitting in but found they are not the answer.
 If you grab on and hold on to Jesus, then you have a very powerful friend that can help you to overcome anything.
 This same Jesus is the one that is in heaven.
 Do you know him?
 If you do, remember that you are never alone.
 If you don't know him, find out about him before it's too late.

-They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
+As they were staring into the sky after him, suddenly they saw two men dressed in white standing next to them.

 Can you imagine Jesus giving you instructions and then going up to heaven before your very eyes?
 When this verse says "they were looking intently" I want to say duh, that's got to get your attention.
 How awesome is Jesus!
 Then it says "two men dressed in white stood beside them".
 The fact that there was two men there is significant because, in the Old Testament, it took two or three men saying the same thing as a sign that it was the truth.

-Men of Galilee," they said, "why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven."
+The men said, "You Galileans!
+Why are you standing, staring into space?
+This Yeshua, who has been taken away from you into heaven, will come back to you in just the same way as you saw him go into heaven."

 We can find comfort in this verse during the rough times of our life.
 Just the fact that Jesus is coming back for us is such a wonderful promise but are we doing what the apostles were doing?
 Are we stuck standing there looking up and waiting for his return?
 Just a few verses earlier, Jesus had given them instructions.
 They were to wait for the power, then, get to work reaching the world.
 We, as Christians today, have that same power as well as the same mission.
 If you are still standing looking up and waiting, then maybe you need to fall to your knees and ask yourself do you really know Jesus.
 My friends, the simple fact of the matter is that, if you know Jesus, you will be his witness just like he told the apostles.

 This verse gives us an example of simple obedience to the Lord.
 You see, for the apostles, Jerusalem was not their home but, because Jesus told them to, they went there to wait.
 They were promised a gift (Holy Spirit) but, if they had chosen to go their own way, they would have missed out on that gift.
 How many times do we, as Christians, miss out on blessings from God because we choose to go our own way?
-The second part of the verse "a sabbath's walk from the city", brings such joy to my heart.
-It reminds me of the freedom that we have in Jesus Christ.
-You see, without Christ's sacrifice, every aspect of life was covered by a law even down to how far you could walk on a Sabbath.
-Thank God that, through Jesus Christ, we have been set free from the bondage of the law.
-Even so, today, many local churches try to make up various rules as to what it takes to be a part of their group or denomination.
-Why do we as people try to go back to bondage instead of rejoicing in our freedom and savior?
+The second part of the verse "a sabbath's walk from the city" speaks of the Law and the fact that, once you left the city on the Sabbath, the distance that you could travel was limited by the Law.
+Here, we see that this was the distance from the walls of Jerusalem to the Mount of Olives.
+Shabbat speaks of the kingdom way and we see that they obeyed Yeshua (which is the kingdom way) and headed back into Jerusalem.

 Can you imagine what the conversation was like?
 These men had just watched Jesus ascend into heaven.
 While they waited for the Spirit to be given, they only had each other.
 Why didn't God send the Spirit right away?
 When was this promised gift going to come?
 Were they going to be arrested and crucified like Jesus?
 The eleven remaining apostles simply trusted and obeyed Jesus.
 Would I have been that faithful?
 Sometimes, I wonder and many times I have failed with lesser challenges than those.
 Even so, to me, this passage shows us the value of a community of believers.
 We, as Christians today, have the Holy Spirit but there is still tremendous value in having a group of brothers/sisters in Christ that you meet and serve with.